Ceasefire in east Ukraine frays, woman killed by shelling

 Russia is fiercely opposed to closer ties between Ukraine and the NATO alliance.

-The Ukraine conflict has revived talk of a new Cold War as the West accuses Putin of deliberately destabilizing the former Soviet republic of 46 million people.
-Ukraine's prime minister accused Putin of striving to recreate the Soviet Union.
+The Ukraine conflict has revived talk of a new Cold War as the West accuses Putin of deliberately destabilising the former Soviet republic of 46 million people.
+Ukraine's prime minister accused Putin of striving to re-create the Soviet Union.

 Putin says he is defending the interests of ethnic Russians facing discrimination and oppression in Ukraine since protesters toppled Kiev's pro-Russian president in February.